EuphoriaPatches/Snowimagined/README.md

 ## Community
-* Join the [Complementary Discord](https://discord.gg/A6faFYt) to get support and interact with the community!
-You can find us in the "overimagined" thread under #shader-general.
+* Join the [Complementary Discord](https://discord.com/invite/985QQxVQZF) to get support and interact with the community!
+You can find us in the "euphoria-patches" channel.

 ## Features
 <details><summary>Click to Expand</summary>